TauferLab/GEOtiled/README.md

 provide these value-added products to communities in need.
 We present a scalable workflow called GEOtiled that leverages data partitioning to accelerate the computation of terrain parameters from digital elevation models, while preserving accuracy.

-This repository contains the library for all functions used for GEOtiled, and includes a Jupyter Notebook demoing some of the basic features.
+This repository contains the library for all functions used for GEOtiled, and includes a Jupyter Notebook walking through GEOtiled's workflow and function features.

 ## Dependencies